sourcegraph/about/blogposts/2020/evolution-of-the-precise-code-intel-backend.md

 ![architecture diagram](https://storage.googleapis.com/sourcegraph-assets/lsif-arch-5.png)

 This data is much more useful than simply powering jump-to-def and is wasted behind an undocumented API.
-This change made the same data visible outside of the extension through the GraphQL API.
+The change made the same data visible outside of the extension through the GraphQL API.
 This not only opened up queries to be used by other Sourcegraph features (such as [Campaigns](https://docs.sourcegraph.com/user/campaigns) and the currently in-progress Code Insights), but to Sourcegraph-external extension authors and to any user that wants to run ad-hoc queries.
 As the data we gather through LSIF indexes continues to grow (we've recently added support for [diagnostics](https://github.com/sourcegraph/sourcegraph/pull/11233)), so does the universe of possible uses.
 We're excited to discover what uses of this data lies ahead.

 ## "Just add threads"